CoderDojoTC/python/docs/trinket/08-list.md

 [Draw a Green Circle Using List](https://trinket.io/python/6b93c1711f)

 ## Experiments

-Can you change the name of the function to be "petal"?
+1. Can you change the name of the function to be "petal"?
+1. What does ```print(len(colorList))``` return?
+1. Go to the [Trinket colors page](https://trinket.io/docs/colors) and see the name of other colors you can use.
+1. What happens if a list does not fit on a single line?
+Can a list span multiple lines?
+1. Can you use double quotes and single quotes in the same list?